gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-applogic.md

         @UiField PaperTextareaElement descriptionInput;
         @UiField PaperButtonElement confirmAddButton;

-3. Add the click handler to the floating action button in the `Main` constructor.
+3. Add a click handler to the floating action button in the `Main` constructor.

         public Main() {
           initWidget(ourUiBinder.createAndBindUi(this));